camunda/camunda-docs-manual/content/update/minor/75-to-76/index.md

 ### Wildfly 10

-The pre-built Camunda 7.6 distribution ships with Wildfly 10.1.0, whereas 7.5 comes with Wildfly 10.0.0.
+The pre-built Camunda 7.6 distribution ships with Wildfly 10.1.0, whereas 7.5 ships with Wildfly 10.0.0.
 Camunda 7.6 is supported on Wildfly 8.2 and 10.0 such that a Wildfly upgrade is not required when migrating from 7.5 to 7.6.

 ## Custom Process Applications